|1974 BMW R90S in factory style "Silver Smoke"|

 You guys that pay attention to my ramblings might recall I bought an R90S new in late '73 when they first came out.
 House of Yamaha / BMW in Santa Monica, CA got in two of them, I bought one and Tommy Smothers of the Smothers Brothers comedy duo bought the other.
 I was 22 years old, had a decent job working for UniFilter, and good credit.
-22 years old living in So.
-California just about 10 miles from Mulholland Dr. and the Rock Store, and a new BMW R90S under me, was a sweet moment in life.
-The bike left eventually, as they tend to do in my life, but the fascination with the machine never died.
+I was 22 years old living in So.
+California just about 10 miles from Mulholland Dr. and the Rock Store, and had a new BMW R90S under me.
+It was a sweet moment in life.
+The bike left eventually, as they tend to do in my life, but the fascination with the machine never did.
 I have a model of it, I have all the major magazine articles, I have the original sales brochure the dealer gave me in '73, and I have a lot of great memories.

-After the Gold Wing left I got it into my head that I should get another R90S, recapture a bit of my youth and enjoy owning a truly classic BMW.
+After the Gold Wing left back in June I got it into my head that I should get another R90S, maybe recapture a bit of my youth and enjoy owning a now truly classic BMW.
 Wonder of wonders I spotted one on Phoenix Craig's List a week or so after I started looking.
 What were the odds?
 They didn't build vast numbers of the 90S and 40 years on they don't just turn up in your town every week.
 They are around, some very nice ones, too, but usually far away.

 So I went to look at the 90S in Phoenix.
 The price was too high, the bike needed some stuff, and the owner did not seem real flexible.
 My gut told me to walk away so I did but not without some regret.
 One fellow on the R90S group on Facebook commented after I related that story "In two more years it will cost you twice as much."
 He may be right.
 R90S values are climbing and pristine examples or museum quality restorations are bumping $20k.